 If you’re going through a divorce, you may have questions about alimony, child support, and taxes.
 The IRS governs what can be taxed and the general rule is: alimony is deductible while child support is not.
 Although tax laws can be complex and for that reason, seem intimidating, knowing some of the rules can give you a leg-up during settlement negotiations or at least a heads-up to how your federal tax responsibilities will change upon divorce.

 Alimony is still the word used for tax purposes, even though the law in most states refers to these payments as spousal support or maintenance.
 Either spouse may be on the hook for alimony.
-For the rules specific to Arizona, see the article, Understanding and Calculating Alimony in Arizona.

 If you are the one making alimony payments, then you should be able to deduct those payments from your gross income when you file your taxes.
 If you are the one receiving payments, then you must count this money as part of your gross income.
 To count as alimony, payments must fit within the five rules below.
 If they don’t, the paying spouse will get fewer deductions (meaning, a higher tax liability) while the receiving spouse’s income will be (resulting in a lower income tax).